mbenfriha/ying-yang-react/README.md

 - Don't use rest parameters.
 - Don't write unused expression.
 - Don't use valueOf.
-- You can use "console" object (but don't forget to disable this rule before production).
+- You can't use "console" object, use external logger.
 - Default ES6 import without name permitted for merging component.
 - Write component as function, forget React.createClass or React.Component.
 - Stateless function please.
 - No React string refs.
 - Function with new cap without constructor are authorized (like Ramda F()).
-- For the rest, we follow AirBnB JavaScript standard + React plugin rules, classic.
+- For the rest, we follow AirBnB JavaScript standard + React plugin rules.

 Why we need that ?